-13. What if I cannot attend the SJT?
+16. What if I cannot attend the OMCQ?

-Applicants must make themselves available at the time the SJT is scheduled.
-If an applicant does not complete the SJT, the applicant will be automatically withdrawn from the Selection process and their application will not be considered further.
+Applicants must make themselves available at the time the OMCQ is scheduled.
+If an applicant does not complete the OMCQ, the applicant will be automatically withdrawn from the Selection process and their application will not be considered further.

-14. How will the SJT determine the progress of my Selection application?
+17. How will the OMCQ determine the progress of my Selection application?

-Applicants will be ranked according to their SJT score and invited to interview based on Regional Preferences and the interview capacity in each region with consideration for applicants identified in section 6.3 in the Regulations.
+The OMCQ score will be combined with the departmental referee report score.
+Applicants will be ranked on this combined score and invited to interview based on regional preferences and the interview capacity in each region with consideration for applicants identified in section 6.3 in the Regulations.

-iii.
-Selection application Initiatives in 2024
+iv.
+Selection application initiatives in 2025

-15. What are the AOA Diversity and Inclusion Initiatives?
+18. What are AOA diversity and inclusion initiatives?